david96182/ninjemail/README.md

 Contributions are welcome!
 If you have ideas for new features, encounter issues, or want to improve Ninjemail, feel free to contribute by opening issues and pull requests.

+## Community

+Join the Ninjemail community to connect with other users, ask questions, and get support.
+We have a Telegram group where you can actively participate in discussions related to the library.

+- Telegram Group: Join the Ninjemail Community on Telegram [here](https://t.me/ninjemail).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.